 (Federal ID 3503542 )

 This report is basically the same as the reports you have received in the past, very little has changed.
-Testing of our water supply system to be sure the drinking water the Village of Montgomery delivers to your home or business remains safe continues.
-In some parts of the Village we are still experiencing brown water at times.
-The water even though it has been discolored, meets all Health Department standards for safe drinking water.
-The Department of Public Works will be flushing hydrants beginning with the week of April 21st – April 25th 2008.
+Testing of our water supply system to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe, continues.
+The Department of Public Works will be flushing hydrants beginning with the week of April 14th – April 18th 2014.
 Again, you will experience some brown water during this period.
-When the brown water occurs run your water until it clears, (usually about 5 minutes).
+When the brown water occurs, run your water until it clears, (usually about 5 minutes).

 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, inorganic compounds, nitrate, nitrite, lead and copper volatile organic compounds, and synthetic organic compounds.
 The table below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data though representative, are more than one year old.
 Some of the compounds we analyzed for were detected in your drinking water but below Health Dept. standards.
 Below is a table of detected contaminants.